Bluebell Railway Walks

 Horsted Keynes Village lies about 3/4 of a mile south east of the Bluebell Railway station.
 Park in the recreation ground car park (or nearby if it is full) and make your way to the white direction sign shown in the photo.
 Cross the road here and head downhill in the direction of the church spire.

 Along the way you will pass the gates to the old rectory and a number of cottages before you reach St Giles Church.
 Some parts of the church predate the 12th century and former Prime Minister Harold Macmillan is buried here.
 Follow the road to the left of the church and after about 150 yards take the footpath on the left just opposite some school buildings.
-Proceed downhill through Mill Wood and at the bottom of the hill you will come across a beautiful 17th century timber framed house.
+Proceed downhill through Mill Wood and at the bottom of the hill you will discover a beautiful 17th century timber framed house (The Old Mill House).

 Turn right on to the road then immediately left, crossing a stile at the edge of a concrete farm track.
-Follow the direction pointed by the footpath sign, diagonally upwards across the field.
-As you climb, a view gradually reveals on your left until you get a glimpse of the distant South Downs.
-Carry on to a style in the corner of the field.
+Follow the direction pointed by the footpath sign, diagonally upwards across the field (sometimes it is not easy to see a clear path across the field but all will be revealed when you get to the top).
+As you climb, a view gradually opens up on your left until you get a glimpse of the distant South Downs.
+Carry on to a style in the top corner of the field.

-Continue over the bridge, walking along the side of a field, to a gate and style.
-Do not cross the style but instead, turn left.
-You will pass a house and begin to head down hill when a style appears within the hedge on your right.
-Cross the style and continue downhill heading away from the house, now on a track.
+Continue over the bridge, and continue to the corner of the field.
+Instead of following the track into the next field, turn left keeping the hedge on your right.
+You should see the roof of Nobles Farm poking above the hedge.
+After you have passed the house and begin to head down hill a style appears within the hedge on your right.
+Cross the style and continue downhill on a track heading away from the house.

 As the path winds up and and around the bend you will see another bridge over the railway.
 Sadly this bridge is not accessible but a little further along the track there is a point where you are only a few feet from the track.
-Here, looking back along the track, you will see the bridge you just passed (as shown in the photo).
+Here, looking back along the track (if the hedge is not too high), you will see the bridge you just passed (as shown in the photo).
 Please make sure you stay behind the fence.

 Now heading uphill again the path becomes very wide before you encounter some buildings at Keysford.
-Here, follow the line of the fence in front of you and walk to the left.
-You will find a hidden gate under a tree.
+Bear left here, following the the fence towards a gate under a tree.
 Pass through the gate and then walk anticlockwise around the edge of the field until you find another gate and a path that takes you out on to the road.
 Turn left onto the road.

-Passing a few houses along the way, after about 100 yards of walking along the road you will see a footpath on the right, next to a house called Tedders.
+Passing a few houses along the way, after about 100 yards of walking along the road you will see a footpath on the right through a gate.
 Follow the footpath into a field and continue downhill until you are plunged in to Sandpits Wood.

 Return to way point 18 or just turn left if you did not take the detour.
 You are now walking back to Horsted Keynes along the West Sussex Border Path.
 Half way along this section there is the option of taking a footpath on the right.
 This path meets up with the Border Path again later on.
 Both paths are about the same length.
 Continue along the (now tarmac) road until you reach a crossroad.

 At this point you will see the Wyatts Lane sign on the left (this is the lane you were just walking along).
-Take the pot-holy road in front of you (Chapel Lane) and continue between the houses until you reach the white direction sign where you began your journey.
+Take the road in front of you and continue between the houses until you reach the white direction sign where you began your journey.